AgoraIO-Community/astro-backend/docs/TOKENS.md

 ## Prerequisites
 1. NodeJS and Astro installed.
+2. Know how to send a POST request using Postman
-2. A developer account with [Agora](https://console.agora.io/).
+3. A developer account with [Agora](https://console.agora.io/).

 ## Project Setup
 To create a new Astro project, run `npm create astro@latest`.
 Follow all the default options during the setup process, except use an empty template.
 This way, our project will be free of distractions.
 Then, we must install the Agora Token package to generate our tokens.
 You can do that using `npm i agora-token`.

 To generate a token, we need to use our Agora App ID and App Certificate.
 The App Certificate is our "secret" key and should be hidden from public view.
-We will use a `.env` file to store our sensitive data.
+We will use a `.env` file to store this sensitive data.
 When we generated our Astro project, the `.env` was already listed in the `.gitignore`, which means it will not be pushed to GitHub.
 In the `.env`, add the project `APP_ID` and `APP_CERTIFICATE`, which you can find in your Agora Console.

 ## What is a Token?
 Tokens are a form of authentication that verifies whether the user can access parts of an application.
-In this case, we want to use them to authenticate the user and their privileges within a video call.
+In this case, we want them to authenticate the user and their privileges within a video call.

 The token is generated based on the HMAC-SHA256 cryptographic algorithm.
-We don't need to dive into cybersecurity theory; just know that it's an industry standard for authentication and it will give you a code that verifies your user's identity.
-In Node we can generate this token using the agora-token package.
+We don't need to dive into cybersecurity theory; just know that it's an industry standard for authentication, and it will give you a code that verifies your user's identity.
+We can generate this token in Node using the `agora-token` package.

 ## Setting up an Endpoint in Astro
 To create an endpoint in Astro, add a Javascript or Typescript file to the `pages` directory.
-The name of the file should have the datatype extension in it.
+The name of the file should have the datatype extension.
 So your file name will look like `<name>.<return-type>.ts`.
 The Javascript and Typescript extensions will be removed during the build process.

-The file path we will be using for generating our token is `pages/api/token.json.ts`.
+The file path we will use to generate our token is `pages/api/token.json.ts`.
 This endpoint will return JSON data, so the file name ends with `.json.ts`.
-I like to put all endpoints within an `api` folder so that they are separated from front end routes.
-Since the Typescript extension gets removed, and the `pages` directory doesn't show up in the URL, our final endpoint will be: `api/token.json`.
+I like to put all endpoints within an `api` folder so that they are separated from front-end routes.
+Since the Typescript extension gets removed and the `pages` directory doesn't show up in the URL, our final endpoint will be `api/token.json`.

 ## Define the endpoint
-Our endpoint will need some input information so we will use a `POST` request and retrieve the information from the body.
-You can define this in Astro by exporting a `POST` function and returning a JSON Response.
+Because our endpoint will need some input information, we will use a `POST` request and retrieve the information from the body.
+You can define this in Astro by exporting a `POST` function and returning a Response object.

 ```ts
 import type { APIContext } from "astro";